 Dust and debris cause your heating and cooling components to work harder than necessary.
 This includes your air handler.
 The additional strain results in excess wear and tear, reduced service life, and the possibility of unexpected repairs.

 Even if your other system components are clean and in good order, problems with your air handler can lead to trouble down the road.
 When your air handler works well, the rest of your heating and air equipment won’t need to overwork to maintain temperature.

 Include your air handler in heating and cooling system maintenance

 The best way to keep your air handler at peak operation is to invest in regular system maintenance.
 A trained HVAC professional inspects and cleans all heating and cooling equipment, which includes the air handler.

-Call Custom Klimates for heating and cooling maintenance, service plans, repairs or installations
+Call Custom Klimates for heating and air maintenance, service plans, repairs or installations

 At Custom Klimates, we want you to enjoy your home and to enjoy your free time.
 To keep you comfortable, learn more about our comfort agreements to save you time and money.
 Spend time doing what you love, and we’ll handle the heating and cooling service.